Mara Toto Camp is a small bush camp in Kenya's Maasai Mara...

 Communications: There's relatively good cellphone reception at Mara Toto, but note that cellphones may be used only in the privacy of guests' tents.
 The camp's WiFi – in the main areas and some tents – is sporadic, but guests are asked to be discreet, and not to use computers etc in the main areas at peak times.

 Water supply: Other

-Water supply notes: Water is pumped up from the river and purified on site for bathing and washing.
-Drinking water is trucked in, in large bottles that are then decanted into smaller ones for guests to drink.
+Water supply notes: Water is pumped from the river and purified on site for washing and showers.
+Drinking water is trucked in, in large bottles, that are then decanted into smaller ones for guests.
 This helps to reduce the waste produced by the camp.

 Health & safety

 Medical care: Mara Toto has a full first-aid kit in camp and a simpler one in each vehicle.
 They are 45 minutes’ drive from a clinic at Talek, and have links to flying doctors in case of medical emergency.